luchob/oauth2-passwordgrant-example/README.md

 }
 ```

 You may check the validity of the token at the following endpont: [http://localhost:8080/oauth/check_token](http://localhost:8080/oauth/check_token).
-A header with name `token` and value the token itself should be provided.
+A parameter with name `token` and value the token itself should be provided.
+Authorization header is required, like in the call above.
+The request is POST.
 A sample response would be:

 ```
 {